radio-aktywne/aster/docs/docs/01-Index.md

 title: Index
 ---

-# webfuse
+# aster

 Broadcast composing app 🧼

 ## 💡 About

-`webfuse` is a web app for broadcast composing with Liquidsoap.
+`aster` is a web app for broadcast composing with Liquidsoap.